Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss

 Understanding Anxiety — What It Is, How It Shows Up, and How

-Anxiety is a natural human response—it’s our body’s built-in alarm system, designed to help us stay alert and safe.
-But when that alarm keeps ringing, even when no real danger is present, it can start to take a toll.
-At Soma House Counselling & Wellness, we help people understand the roots of their anxiety and learn how to calm the nervous system so that life feels steadier and more manageable.
+At Soma House Counselling & Wellness, Farnaz, RCC, CCC, helps people understand the roots of their anxiety and learn how to calm the nervous system so that life begins to feel steadier, clearer, and more manageable.

 What is anxiety?